material-motion/material-motion/specifications/runtime.md

 The Runtime is now expected to forward animation events to the executors.

-Executors are informed of events via the following pseudo-algorithm:
+Actors are informed of events via the following pseudo-algorithm:

     for every target
       for every executor